 In a recent survey, Karns Foods was identified as having PA's Best Meat Department.

-In the survey conducted by Susquehanna Polling & Research, people were asked the straightforward question, "What grocery store has Pennsylvania's best meat department?"
+In the survey conducted by Susquehanna Polling & Research, Central Pennsylvania area residents were asked the straightforward question, "What grocery store has Pennsylvania's best meat department?"
 No multiple-choice options were provided and there were no restrictions on answers whatsoever.
 The results showed Karns was overwhelmingly recognized as having PA's Best Meat Department!
 In fact, of those surveyed, 44% said Karns has the best meat department in Pennsylvania.
 No other grocery store came close.
+This survey was conducted in Harrisburg since that is the Karns trading area.

 When asked what's most important to them in selecting a meat department, respondents indicated quality and freshness are the most important factors.
 Respondents also mentioned that price is important when deciding where to shop for their meats.
 With quality, freshness and price being so important, it's not surprising Karns is the people's choice.